MultiGridBarrier 0.9.0

 L=2

-: the number of times to subdivide the base mesh.- The
+: number of times to subdivide the base mesh.n

-is the number of quadrature nodes along each axis. method=FEM1D
+: number of quadrature nodes along each axis (only for spectral methods).
+If set,L

 ,FEM2D